 By Paul Barach

 Bongs, we can all agree, are pretty great.
 As the smoke percolates through the water, it becomes much less harsh on your throat and lungs without losing any of that great taste.
 Plus, you can take much bigger tokes out of a bong than you can out of a regular pipe, allowing for faster uptake and quicker onset of effects.
-For that last reason, the cleaning and maintenance of your bong can get forgotten for a couple days or weeks or months (or longer).
+For that last reason, the cleaning and maintenance of your bong can get forgotten for a couple of days or weeks, or months (or longer).
 This is totally understandable.
 There are few cannabis consumers who get more motivated to clean after a couple of deep rips, however, many agree that cleaning out a bong always seems like a big hassle.
-Believe it or not though, cleaning your bong and keeping it filled with fresh water are both necessary tasks to maintain a healthy smoke session.
+Believe it or not, though, cleaning your bong and keeping it filled with fresh water are both necessary tasks to maintain a healthy smoke session.

 Why You Should Clean Your Bong

-Cleaning out your bong after every use is pretty important, so you should find motivation to do so wherever you can.
+Cleaning out your bong after every use is pretty important, so you should find the motivation to do so wherever you can.
 At the very least, cannabis consumers should try to dump out and change the water every night after the last bowl is torched, or at least before you go to sleep every night.

 You may be asking “Is there really any harm between smoking through fresh water and some well-seasoned bong water?
 So what if I’m losing some of the flavor of the weed and it tastes like an abandoned dirt basement?
 It’s my choice as an American to smoke my bong however I choose!”
 Technically, you are right on that last point.
 If you choose to smoke out of dirty bong water, the state has no authority to compel you to do otherwise.